xUser-HA/ESP32-Plane-Radar-Time-Weather/README.md

 | **Short tap** | Cycle display mode: **Radar → Weather → Clock → Radar** |
 | **Hold 3 s** | Clear **Wi-Fi settings, location and units**, then reboot into the setup portal |

-### Radar range

-The selected radar range is stored in flash memory and restored after reboot.
-During setup you can also hold BOOT at power-on to force a credential reset (same as the long press).

 ## Wi‑Fi setup portal

 **First-time setup** (no saved Wi‑Fi):